Ashlie-G/T1A3_2/Documents/AshlieGray_T1A3/README.md

 Ruby 2.7.4

 **App requirements**
-- User account will need to be made in order to attached identitiy to each record
+- User account will need to be made in order to attach identity to each record
-- Ensure csv files have appropriate headings (see below example)